 The meeting command shares a scene between two or more ChimeraX instances running on different computers.
 Its main purpose is to allow multi-person virtual reality (VR) sessions in ChimeraX, although it can also be used without VR.
-Each participant is represented by an image and hand-controller pointers (or if not using VR, the mouse pointer) so that participants can see each other pointing at atoms in the scene.
-See also: vr
+Each participant is represented by an image and hand-controller pointers (or if not using VR, the mouse pointer) so that participants can see each other pointing at objects in the scene.

 Each participant can specify a name to serve as an identifier within the shared environment, a faceImage file, and a pointer-cone color.